Teriks/TinkerRetroPie/README.md

 Inside this same boot script, the devfreq support for Mali built into the kernel is taken advantage of to pin the GPU to a 600MHz (its max clock).

-The script that does this is ``etc/cpufrequtils``, which is copied to ``/etc/default/cpufrequtils`` by the install script.
+The script that does this is ``etc/init.d/cpugpufreqboost``, which is installed to ``/etc/init.d/cpugpufreqboost`` by the install script.

-Make sure you have everything heatsinked and/or a fan going.
+Make sure you have everything heatsinked with a fan, if you don't **IT WILL DAMAGE YOUR BOARD, I KILLED MY FIRST ONE**

-With this boot configuration, reicast (dreamcast emulator) and mupen64plus run suprisingly well.
+With this boot configuration, reicast (dreamcast emulator) and mupen64plus run surprisingly well.

 Games I have tested on reicast running pretty much full or playable speed: